cncf/wg-serverless/workflow/spec/spec.md

   - Invoked when data is passed from the current state to the first action
   - Invoked when data is passed from an action to action
   - Invoked when data is passed from the last action to the current state
+- Error Filter
+  - Invoked when a state encounters runtime exceptions

 Each Filter has three kinds of path filters

 - InputPath